sina5/flask_search/README.md

 your local machine for development and testing purposes.
 ### Prerequisites

-To get started you need to install Python 3.7.7 and create an virtual environment.
+To get started you need to install Python 3.7+ and create an virtual environment.
 The pip-requirments.txt file contains all the PyPi packages to install.

 To install:

-    python3 -m pip install -r pip-requirments.txt
+    python3 -m pip install -r requirments.txt

 ## Running the tests